eizadhamdan/GPT_from_scratch/README.md

 Target: B C D E F
 ```

-For a sequence of length $T$, all next-token predictions can be trained in parallel because the causal mask prevents each position from seeing future tokens.
+For a sequence of length \(T\), all next-token predictions can be trained in parallel because the causal mask prevents each position from seeing future tokens.

-The training loop is the standard PyTorch pattern:
+The training loop follows the standard pattern:

 ```text
 sample batch